Widely

 widely recognized for his enormous role in what was

-soon to become the civil rights movement in our
+soon to become known as the civil rights movement in our

 country.
 He was not just a hero and champion to the